statamic/eloquent-driver/README.md

 - Revisions: `php please eloquent:import-revisions`
 - Taxonomies: `php please eloquent:import-taxonomies`

+If your assets are eloquent driver and you are managing your assets outside of Statamic, we have provided a sync assets command which will check your container for updates and add database entries for any missing files, while removing any that no longer exist.

+`php please eloquent:sync-assets`

 ## Exporting back to file based content

 We have provided exports from eloquent to file based content for each repository, which can be run as follows: